mrbbp/Atom_snippets/README.md

 - fetch Html file (with HTMLParser)
 - fetch (generic es6)
 - debounce - from Monaye, refactor David Walsh function in es6 (https://dev.to/monaye/refactor-davidwalsh-s-debounce-function-5afc)
+- debounceSimple - from Monaye, simplier David Walsh function with no immediate parameter
 - requestAnimation structure (2 versions) - one with "framerate", second one without timer
 - espruino source code structure (for espruino.com's microcontroler, not web)